spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 is part of the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline, but currently it is skipped by default.
 For more information see :ref:`residual_fringe <residual_fringe_step>`.

 The pipeline also can apply a 1-D residual fringe correction.
-This correction is only for MIRI MRS data and can be turned on by setting the optional parameter ``extract_1d.ifu_rfcorr = True``  in the ``extract_1d`` step.
+This correction is only relevant for MIRI MRS data and can be turned on by setting the optional parameter ``extract_1d.ifu_rfcorr = True``  in the ``extract_1d`` step.
 Empirically, the 1-D correction step has been found to work better than the 2-D correction step if it is applied to per-band spectra.